Starting the aquarium you’ve envisioned is very exciting but often comes with unforeseen obstacles.

 Also, be sure to only give your fish small amounts that don’t end up on the aquarium’s bottom.

-To further lower the chances of ammonia and nitrite spikes, you can use a mesh or a gravel cleaning siphon to remove all food leftovers 5 minutes after you’ve added the meal of choice.
+Anyway, to further lower the chances of ammonia and nitrite spikes, you can use a mesh or a gravel cleaning siphon to remove all food leftovers 5 minutes after you’ve added the meal of choice.

 Don’t worry – your pets won’t starve to death.
 Actually, most fish can live without food for a week and it’s not common to get a hefty meal each day in the wild.